If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 If your journey is quite long, it can be tempting to take advantage of onboard food and drink services for an energy boost.
 While these are very convenient, this convenience comes at a price.

-You don’t have to deny yourself a treat but if you want to save money, you could buy your drinks and snacks from somewhere that won’t charge you quite so much.
+You don’t have to deny yourself a treat.
+If you want to save money, however, you could buy your drinks and snacks from somewhere that won’t charge you quite so much.
 This could be a shop in the train station (why not buy a Boots meal deal and earn Advantage points on your purchase too?) or somewhere near your home before you start your journey.

 Even better, bring your own drinks and snacks from home.
 You could brew your coffee or tea beforehand and store it in a flask to keep it hot.
 Why not make your own sandwiches if you think you’re going to get peckish?